AMReX-Combustion/PeleC/Docs/sphinx_doc/PelePhysics.rst

 PeleC allows the user to use different equation of state (eos) as the constitutive equation and close the compressible Navier-Stokes system of equations.
 All the routines needed to fully define an eos are implemented through PelePhysics module.
 Available models include:

-* An ideal gas mixture model (similar ot the CHEMKIN-II approach)
+* An ideal gas mixture model (similar to the CHEMKIN-II approach)
 * A simple `GammaLaw` model
 * Cubic models such as `Soave-Redlich-Kwong`; `Peng-Robinson` support was started but is currently stalled.